Summary

 Install Python Development Environment

 Most developers using Claude Code work with Python at some point.
-Let’s set up a modern Python environment with uv, the blazing-fast Python package manager that is rapidly becoming the new standard.
+The following sections describe the configuration of a modern Python environment using uv, a rapid Python package manager that is becoming a de facto standard.

 Install Python via pyenv

-pyenv lets you install and manage multiple Python versions, similar to nvm for Node.js:
+pyenv permits the installation and management of multiple Python versions, analogous to nvm for Node.js:

 # Install pyenv dependencies